Wings30306/calling-mrs-christmas/README.md

 It also contains two models:

 - Order: contains the order-related data:
-  - delivery address
+  - Delivery address
-  - date of booking
+  - Date of booking
 - Order Line Item: contains one service booked for this order and its quantity.
 Multiple per order allowed.

 #### Contact

 This app contains the contact information for the company.
 It has two models:

 - Location: allows the staff to add more locations if the company expands.
 Currently only has one instance which is the head office.
+In case the head office instance accidentally gets deleted, this info is set to load as default when creating a new instance of the model.
 - Contact Message: This model will save the messages sent by users so the staff can respond to them.
 It's also connected to the User Profile page where a user can see their messages, provided they were logged in at the time of sending it.

 The contact page itself has three sections:

-- a contact form where the user can send their message
+- A contact form where the user can send their message
-- the address details for every location (currently, only the head office)
+- The address details for every location (currently, only the head office)
-- the opening hours with a script to mark the current day (from the original Business Casual template)
+- The opening hours with a script to mark the current day (adapted from the original Business Casual template)

 ### Features Left to Implement